 With paper, many hospitals are used to writing medication orders in dose form only (ie, mg/kg or mg), leaving staff to calculate drug quantities (ie, mL, tab, cap) at the time of delivery.

 But here’s the thing: Medical errors are estimated to be the #3 killer of humans in North America.
-On average, more people than can fill a jumbo jet die as a result of these errors every. single. day. 😲 And by far, the most common cause is medication errors.
+On average, more people than can fill a jumbo jet die as a result of these errors every. single. day. 😲 The most common cause by far is medication errors.

 Although veterinary medicine isn’t yet advanced enough in reporting (or regulation) to have this data, we likely dabble in proportional statistics.